kwconnect/mtext-rest-document-process-sample/README.md

 Path parameters:
 * template-name - full qualified name of template

-Template have metadata to describe and configure general parameters.
+Templates have metadata to describe and configure general parameters.
 The metadata can be used to query templates.

 ### Returns list of datasources (GET)